-As for the holy side of things, only a few of the very pretty village churches open up for Mass here, given the dwindling number of priests to officiate.
-This year saw 130 priests ordained in France, slightly more than last year, but the number of priests and diocesans in France halved between 1995 and 2015.
+As for the holy side of things, only a few of the pretty village churches open up for Mass here in Normandy because of the dwindling number of priests to officiate.
+Two years ago, 130 priests were ordained in France, slightly more than the previous year, but the number of priests and diocesans in France halved between 1995 and 2015.
 There were a reported 29 thousand of them in 1995, but only 15 thousand in 2015.
-Ten thousand were over the age of 65, seven thousand over the grand old age of 75.
+Ten thousand were over the age of 65, seven thousand over 75.

-The catholic landscape is not as it used to be in France before the separation of the Church and State in 1905.
-Churches were the mainstay of the communities, and masses – particularly over Christmas – were held everywhere, attended by everyone.
-But food was not plentiful; families did not get together.
+Since the separation of the Church and State in 1905, the catholic landscape has drastically change.
+But, even if churches were the mainstay of communities, and masses – particularly over Christmas – were held everywhere, food was not plentiful then, and families did not get together.

-Thanks to a recent report published by Caen University, we can see how a landlord spent Christmas near Cherbourg in the 1550s.* On Christmas Eve after dinner, his servants drag in the huge Christmas log – la bûche – (a section of a tree trunk) and ceremoniously set it alight.
-And then, tout simplement, it is bedtime.
-At 2 o’clock in the morning he gets up to go to mass which starts after midnight.
-Only when he gets back home will he eat sheep’s foot and drink wine.
+A recent report published by Caen University, shows how a landlord would spend Christmas near Cherbourg in the 1550s.* On Christmas Eve after dinner, his servants drag in the huge Christmas log – la bûche – and ceremoniously set it alight.
+Then it’s bedtime.
+But at 2 o’clock in the morning he gets up, this time to go to mass.
+Masses usually start after midnight.
+Only when he gets back home from mass does he eat his dinner of sheep’s foot and wine.
 Then back to bed.
 Meanwhile, in the neighbouring parish, the servants and villagers play morality games throughout the night.
 Then at 9 o’clock on Christmas day the landlord returns to church for Christmas mass, after which he just carries on with his everyday tasks.
-ANd after lunch it’s vespers.
+After lunch it’s vespers, and life returns to ‘normal’.

 Some would go out for a game of ‘choule’, a kind of ball game-cum-fight between two teams of men, often married men against single men, and which often turned violent.
 But no-one in those days was bothered about violence on Christmas day.
 This game of ‘choule’ is still played today, mostly peacefully, with women participating.
 The game originates from the Manche region of Normandy**.